open-dynamic-robot-initiative/open_robot_actuator_hardware/electronics/micro_driver_electronics/README.md

 For the encoder connectors, it's possible to use either [Hirose DF13 Straight Pin Headers](../details/details_components.md#hirose-df13-straight-pin-headers) or the [Hirose DF13 Right Angle Pin Headers](../details/details_components.md#hirose-df13-right-angle-pin-headers)

 ## Resistor Soldering
-The six [precision resistors](../details/details_components.md#precision-resistors) needs to be soldered on the back of the MicroDriver.
+The six [precision resistors](../details/details_components.md#precision-resistors) needs to be soldered on the back of the MicroDriver.<br>
 **Trick:** Use some solder at the tip to initially fix the resistor a bit.
 Then solder the other side and fix the initial side in the end properly.

 <img src="images/micro_driver_resistor_soldering_preparation.jpg" width="400"><br>